Skip to main content

 Heat changes what sounds good, and the tasting rooms know it.
 Expect to see more chilled whites, rosés, and sparkling poured by the glass in summer, and increasingly, chilled light reds that work in the warmth without being heavy.

 Summer is also a good time to explore Temecula’s Italian and Mediterranean varieties, which were essentially made for this kind of heat.
-For crisp whites think Pinot Grigio, and Vermentino.
-For refreshing reds think Sangiovese and Montepulciano.
+For crisp whites, think Pinot Grigio and Vermentino.
+For refreshing reds, think Sangiovese and Montepulciano.
 These grapes evolved in hot climates, and they translate well to a valley that shares a lot of the same conditions.

 Several wineries build wine cocktail menus with summer in mind; spritzes, sangria, and wine slushies all give non-traditionalists something to get excited about without straying too far from the vineyard.